prakhar625/Apollo/README.md

 This repo is supposed to serve as a repository for a music player that serves the need of power users.
 Who has access to multiple streaming services, and want a single place to handle all their music needs.

-My target is to create an application that supports
+My target is to create an application that supports<br />
 A. streaming music from any streaming service's url
   - [ ] Youtube
   - [ ] Spotify